Skip to main content

 Double Fertilization

-Double fertilization is a unique process in angiosperms (flowering plants) where two sperm cells from a pollen grain fertilize different cells in the ovule.
-One sperm cell fuses with the egg cell to form a diploid zygote, while the other sperm fuses with two polar nuclei to form a triploid cell, which develops into the endosperm, providing nourishment to the developing embryo.
+Double fertilization is a unique process in flowering plants where two sperm cells from a pollen grain fertilize two different cells within the ovule.
+One sperm cell fuses with the egg cell to form a diploid zygote, while the other sperm cell fuses with two polar nuclei to form a triploid endosperm, which provides nourishment to the developing embryo.

 Recommended video: